 - recognize National Council for Accreditation of Teacher Education (NCATE) standards and follow Illinois State Board of Education (ISBE) and the School of Education policies.

-The coordinator of practicum and internship experiences assigns practicum and internship experiences in community agency counseling and school counseling in collaboration with community agencies and schools.
+The coordinator of practicum and internship experience assigns practicum and internship experiences in community agency counseling and school counseling in collaboration with community agencies and schools.

 The field experiences associated with each program are noted as part of the course descriptions.
 Field experiences completed at other institutions cannot be transferred to the professional program of study at Saint Xavier University.
 A minimum of 100 clock hours of field experiences are required of all candidates prior to clinical practice (student teaching).
 Candidates who intend to complete their clinical practice in private schools must complete at least 60 clock hours of field experiences in public school settings.